isabelcabezasm/designpatterns/factory/README.md

 Black boots,
 No mask.
 This is the list of accessories: Guns
+...
 ```

 # Abstract Factory

 The *Abstract Factory* pattern provides an interface for creating *families* of related or dependent objects, without specifying their concrete classes.
-Thanks to this, we can create objects using *composition*.
+With this pattern we can create objects using *composition*.

 ## Problem